 • Expanding kerbside collections to more households, including rural areas.

-• Rolling out booked hard-waste collections to help households responsibly dispose of bulky items and reduce illegal dumping.
+• Planning for booked hard-waste collections to help households responsibly dispose of bulky items and reduce illegal dumping.

 • Investing in new facilities, including a proposed organics composting site.

-• Ensuring services remain available, accessible and affordable through delivery models that reflect community benefit, current usage, and changing needs – including exploring alternative ways for residents to access services.
+• Ensuring services remain available, accessible and affordable through delivery models that reflect community benefit, current usage and changing needs.

 • Supporting waste reduction, resource recovery, social enterprise partnerships and the establishment of local reuse programs.

-• Helping households recycle more and send less to landfill, easing cost pressures on Council and community over time.
+• Helping households recycle more and send less to landfill, easing cost pressures on Council and community.

 More than 900 residents contributed to the plan through surveys, drop-ins and targeted consultation.
-Community feedback consistently highlighted the need for improved recycling options, expanded kerbside services and clearer information.
+Community feedback consistently highlighted the need for improved recycling options, expanded kerbside services and education.
 Ongoing engagement will continue as the staged actions are implemented.